-- A. Student must be enrolled as a full-time undergraduate student in the Women's Day program at Columbia College.
+- A. For the 2020-21 academic year, student must be a female enrolled as a full-time undergraduate student in the Undergraduate College at Columbia College.
 Full-time status is defined as enrollment for 12 or more credit hours per semester or its equivalency.
-Individual housing eligibility is non-transferable. - B. Resident students fulfilling approved student teaching or internship requirements or who are in the final semester of their senior year may not meet full-time enrollment standards but are eligible for residency during that period if approved by the Director of Residence Life and Housing. - C. Part-time students may be granted eligibility by the Director of Residence Life and Housing on a case-by-case basis. - D. Students must complete and submit the following: - 1.
-Housing Application Form - 2.
-Housing Contract - 3.
-Initial Housing Payment - E. Room assignments for new students are made by the Office of Residence Life and Housing prior to the beginning of each semester. - F. Returning students who complete all paperwork by the stated deadlines may participate in the Room Selection process in the spring to select their rooms for the upcoming academic year.
-Specific policies for the Room Selection process are determined by the Office of Residence Life and Housing with feedback from students. - G. Some campus housing options are designated with special privileges and require a minimum GPA or other eligibility requirements of students who choose to live in these areas.
+Individual housing eligibility is non-transferable. - B. Resident students fulfilling approved student teaching or internship requirements or who are in the final semester of their senior year may not meet full-time enrollment standards but are eligible for residency during that period if approved by the Director of Residence Life and Housing. - C. Part-time students may be granted eligibility by the Director of Residence Life and Housing on a case-by-case basis. - D. Students must complete and submit the following: 1.
+Housing Application Form

-H. Housing assignments for returning students who do not participate in the room selection process will be made by the Office of Residence Life and Housing.
+- 2. Housing Contract - 3.
+Initial Housing Payment (as determined by Director of Residence Life & Housing) - E. Room assignments for new students are made by the Office of Residence Life and Housing prior to the beginning of each semester. - F. Returning students who complete all paperwork by the stated deadlines may participate in the Room Selection process in the spring to select their rooms for the upcoming academic year.
+Specific policies for the Room Selection process are determined by the Office of Residence Life and Housing with feedback from students. - G. Some campus housing options are designated with special privileges and require a minimum GPA or other eligibility requirements of students who choose to live in these areas. - H. Housing assignments for returning students who do not participate in the room selection process will be made by the Office of Residence Life and Housing.